How To Setup A Web Server Using a Wemos D1 Mini

 Prerequisite

-For the ESP8266 board I usually recommend the Wemos D1 Mini as it is compact and not so expensive, check the latest price on Amazon here.
+For the ESP8266 board I usually recommend the Wemos D1 Mini as it is compact and surprisingly cheap, check the latest price on Amazon here.

-If you didn’t use an ESP8266 with Arduino before then I would recommend reading through this tutorial first.
+If you didn’t use an ESP8266 with Arduino before then you will need to configure the Arduino IDE to program ESP8266.
+I would recommend reading through this tutorial first, which explains how to add ESP8266 to the Arduino IDE.

 How To Make A Web Server using Arduino and ESP8266

-The ESP8266 is a very powerful little chip and it is especially easy to use since Arduino was ported to it.
+The ESP8266 is a very powerful little chip and it is especially easy to use when using the Arduino IDE and programming language to program it.

 Making a simple web server is super-simple!